Lipezinn01/PyNotepad-1.0.0/README.md

 - Detects unsaved changes before opening

 ### 4. FORMAT
-- Clears all text
+- Formats the text to a new character format.
-- Asks for confirmation before deleting
-- Message: "Are you sure you want to delete this text?"
+- changes some settings
 ### 5. HELP
 - Shows complete guide
 - "Got it" button to close